vjoh/GTPE-HW15/README.md

 1. Which part of the URL can be manipulated by an attacker to exploit a vulnerable back-end database system?

-Answer:
+Answer: The parameters part could be used to append SQL commands or other query language parameters to a URL, in an attempt to have info returned from a backend database system.

 2. Which part of the URL can be manipulated by an attacker to cause a vulnerable web server to dump the `/etc/passwd` file?
 Also, name the attack used to exploit this vulnerability.

-Answer:
+Answer: The Path part of a URL can be manipulated using a dot-dot-slash sequence in an attempt to get the URL to reference the `/etc/passwd` file.
+This is known as a Path or Directory Traversal attack.

 3. Name three threat agents that can pose a risk to your organization.

-Answer:
+Answer: Insider Threat, State-sponsored Attackers, and Hacktivists

 4. What kinds of sources can act as an attack vector for injection attacks?

-Answer:
+Answer: Driveby Attacks, URL Tampering, Cross-Site Scripting, Clickjacking, Content Spoofing.

 5. Injection attacks exploit which part of the CIA triad?

-Answer:
+Answer: Confidentiality

 6. Which two mitigation methods can be used to thwart injection attacks?

+Answer: Input Sanitation and Input Validation

 ____